Exponential Family Model-Based Reinforcement Learning via Score Matching: Algorithm and main result

+The proof is presented in \Cref{apdx:proof-regret}.
 A few remarks are in order.
 Our regret guarantee depends on the number of model parameters $d_\psi\cdot d_\phi$ and not on the state and action space sizes, thus making our algorithm sample-efficient in large-scale environments where $\abs{\calS}$ and $\abs{\calA}$ are infinite.
 Additionally, it is easy to redo the analysis when the parameter matrix is structured, \ie $W_0 = \sum_{i=1}^d \theta_i A_i$, to see that the regret guarantee depends on $d$ instead of $d_\psi\times d_\phi$.
 Thus, we can recover the same regret guarantee of $\tilde{O}(d\sqrt{H^3 T})$ that \citeauthor{chowdhury21} provide.

 On the more technical side, in \Cref{thm:smrl-regret}, we require $\phi$ to be a bounded feature mapping, which linear dynamical systems do not satisfy in general (recall $\phi = [s,a]^\top$, and $s,a$ can have unbounded norm).
 We need this to provide a bound on a certain ``information gain'' quantity $\gamma_{k} = \log\det(\lambda^{-1} \hat{V}_{k} + I)$ \cite[\cf][]{srinivas2009gaussian, kakade2020information}; however, the bounded $\phi$ assumption can be substantially weakened because our proof only requires $\sum_{h=1}^H \norm{\phi_h}^2$ to be bounded in every episode with high probability.
 In particular, if one restricts to controllable policies which do not blow up norm of the state \citep[\eg][]{cohen2019learning}, then the information gain term can be bounded.